 Disclosure and conflict of interest: Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
 Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions associated with the papers.

-Authors of original research reports should present an accurate account of the work performed as well as an objective discussion of its significance.
+Reporting standards: Authors of original research reports should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.

 Data access and retention: Authors could be asked to provide the raw data of their study together with the paper for editorial review and should be prepared to make the data publicly available if practicable.
 In any event, authors should ensure accessibility of such data to other competent professionals for at least ten years after publication (preferably via an institutional or subject-based data repository or other data center), provided that the confidentiality of the participants can be protected and legal rights concerning proprietary data do not preclude their release.

-Originality, plagiarism and acknowledgement of sources: Authors will submit only entirely original works, and will appropriately cite or quote the work and/or words of others.
+Originality, plagiarism and acknowledgment of sources: Authors will submit only entirely original works, and will appropriately cite or quote the work and/or words of others.
 Publications that have been influential in determining the nature of the reported work should also be cited.

-Multiple, redundant or concurrent publication In general, papers describing essentially the same research should not be published in more than one journal.
+Multiple, redundant or concurrent publications: In general, papers describing essentially the same research should not be published in more than one journal.
 Submitting the same paper to more than one journal constitutes unethical publishing behaviour and is unacceptable.

 Manuscripts which have been published as copyrighted material elsewhere cannot be submitted.